peritext/peritext/specification/sections/doc-document_syntax.md

 ### Resource insertion and contextualization

-Resources can be inserted as inline links, or block links.
+Resources can be contextualized as inline links, or block links.

 In both cases they are composed of the three following parts :

 * resource contextual name inside []
 * resource identificator inside ()
-* resource contextual indications inside {}
+* resource contextualizer (call or definition) inside {}

 In modulo default interface behaviour, primary figures will be triggered through scroll, and secondary figures through click (as a <a> hyperlink).